sadmansk/blog/content/blog/self-hosting-adventures-p1.md

 ```
 As it can be seen, I allocated my `/root`, `/boot` and swap partition to the SSD, while keeping my home directory and `/var` on the hard drive.
 When running a service that requires the use of a database, those databases go into `/var`, which is the standard destination for these types of data.
 Home mainly contains my Syncthing folder and occassionally I use it as a workspace for experimental builds.
 As the usage grows, I hope to easily extend the storage of both `/home` and `/var` using LVM.

 Then comes the topic of security, probably the most important part of this project.
-I never had experience with this before, but following a couple of guides I setup a firewall (using **), private/public key SSH, two-factor authentication, and login timeout mechanism (using fail2ban).
+I never had experience with this before, but following a couple of guides I setup a firewall (using ufw), private/public key SSH, two-factor authentication, and login timeout mechanism (using fail2ban).
 For further reading, please read [this short guide](http://www.codelitt.com/blog/my-first-10-minutes-on-a-server-primer-for-securing-ubuntu/).
 Port forwarding and remote access had to be enable on my routers end so that I could SSH and maintain my server from anywhere I want.
 I did have some problems with dynamic IP, and ended up transfering my domain to [NoIP](no-ip.com) and installed their automatic DDNS update client on my server.

 ## Services
 I primarily have an nginx web server running which contains server blocks to redirect different hosts to different ports on the server.
 The primary types of services that I will be focusing on deploying are:
-* File syncing
+- File syncing
-* Communication platform
+- Communication platform
-* Git server
+- Git server
-* Notes and to-do manager
+- Notes and to-do manager
-* Finance manager
+- Finance manager
-* Static web server
+- Static web server

 Once all these are taken care of, I have plans to extend the range of services by adding things such as:
-* Email server
+- Email server
-* Social networking (Diaspora)
+- Social networking (Diaspora)
-* Nylas email sync engine
+- Nylas email sync engine
-* Cozy (replacement for Google services like calendar, drive, etc)
+- Cozy (replacement for Google services like calendar, drive, etc)

 And probably a lot more to come.
 For each of these (types of) services, I plan to go into more specific details on later posts.
 This draws the conclusion to my first part.
 Next up I will discuss setting up TLS/SSL certificate with Let's Encrypt on an nginx server instance and separating server blocks.